Hope (expectation): Tiqvah (Strong’s 8615)

 YHWH also restored the fortunes of Job when he prayed for his friends, and YHWH increased double all that Job had.… And [when the time came] Job died, an old man and full of days.

 Where should you place your hope?

-My son, eat honey, for it is good, yes, the honey from the comb is sweet to your taste; so shall the knowledge of wisdom be for your soul; if you find it, then there will be a future, and your hope [w-tiq’vaht’ka] will not be cut off.
+My son, eat honey, for it is good; yes, the honey from the comb is sweet to your taste; know that wisdom is the same for your soul; if you find it, then there will be a future, and your hope [w-tiq’vaht’ka] will not be cut off.

 Hope for your future!